wolfplus2048/corona-demo/README.md

 run client
 open browser => http://localhost:3334/web/

-You should see the default page: [hello corona]
+You should see the message: [hello corona]